Adobe Creative Cloud

 In recent times, though, the landscape has changed dramatically.
 All we’ve needed is the latest version of Creative Suite (CS) and we could accept virtually every print file that came our way.

 Many CS users who have been quite content with the program are decidedly unhappy about Adobe’s decision to move CS to the Cloud, finding it arbitrary and capricious.
-In fact, as I write this, more than 15,000 angry users have signed a petition asking Adobe to reverse course and enable them to buy Creative Suite 7.

 Rather than look at the glass half empty, however, I decided to take a step